reflectoring/reflectoring.github.io/_posts/2021-06-06-spring-camel.md

 ```
 Here we are creating the route by defining the Java DSL in a class `FetchProductsRoute` by extending `RouteBuilder` class.
 We defined the endpoint as `direct:fetchProducts` and provided a route identifier `direct-fetchProducts`.
 The prefix `direct:` in the name of the endpoint makes it possible to call the route from another camel route.

-## Triggering a Route
+### Triggering a Route with Templates
 We can invoke the routes with `ProducerTemplate` and `ConsumerTemplate`.
 The ProducerTemplate used as an easy way of sending messages to a Camel endpoint.
-Both of these templates are inspired by the template utility classes in the Spring Framework that simplify access to an API.
-In Spring, you may have used a JmsTemplate or JdbcTemplate to simplify access to the JMS and JDBC APIs.
-In the case of Camel, the ProducerTemplate and ConsumerTemplate interfaces allow you to easily work with producers and consumers.
+Both of these templates are similar to the template utility classes in the Spring Framework like JmsTemplate or JdbcTemplate that simplify access to the JMS and JDBC APIs.

-By “easily work,” we mean you can send a message to any kind of Camel component in only one line of code.

-Let us invoke this route from our application by creating a resource class:
+Let us invoke the route we created earlier from a resource class in our application :

 ```java
 @RestController